havelhakimi/TLA/README.md

 ### For BERT (does flat multi-label classification)
 `python train.py --name='ckp_bert' --batch 10 --data='wos' --graph 0` </br> </br>
 Some Important arguments: </br>
 - `--name` name of directory in which your model will be saved.
-For e.g. the above model will be saved in `./HTLA/data/wos/ckp_bert`
+For e.g. the above model will be saved in `./TLA/data/wos/ckp_bert`
 - `--data` name of dataset directory which contains your data and related files
 - `--graph` whether to use graph encoder

 ###  For HTLA (does Hierarchical Text Classification)
-`python train.py --name='ckp_htla' --batch 10 --data='wos' --graph 1 --graph_type='GPA' --edge_dim 30 --tla 1 --tl_temp 0.07` </br>
+`python train.py --name='ckp_htla' --batch 10 --data='wos' --graph 1 --graph_type='GPTrans' --edge_dim 30 --tla 1 --tl_temp 0.07` </br>
 </br>
 Some Important arguments: </br>
 - `--graph_type` type of graph encoder.
 Possible choices are 'GCN, 'GAT', 'graphormer' and 'GPTrans'.
 HTLA uses GPTrans as the graph encoder
-- `--edge_dim` edge feature size for GPA (We use 30 as edge feature size for each dataset )
+- `--edge_dim` edge feature size for GPTrans (We use 30 as edge feature size for each dataset )
 - `--tla` whether Text-Label Alignment (TLA) Loss required or not.
 If set to 0, the model will be optimized only on BCE loss, which we refer to as BERT-GPTrans in the paper.
 - `--tl_temp` Temperature value for the TLA loss (We use 0.07 as the temp. value for all datasets)
 - The node feature is fixed as 768 to match the text feature size and is not included as run time argument